jamesgober/Config/.github/CODE_OF_CONDUCT.md

 &nbsp;

 ## **Reporting Issues**
-If you experience or observe behavior that violates these guidelines, please report it by:
+If you experience or observe behavior that violates these guidelines, please report it by sending an email to: **[report@jamesgober.dev](mailto:report@jamesgober.dev?subject=Issue%20Report&body=Please%20describe%20the%20issue%20in%20detail.)**,  and provide a clear description of the issue.
-- Emailing the maintainer at [report@jamesgober.dev](mailto:report@jamesgober.dev).
-- Providing a clear description of the issue.

 &nbsp;